The Wanamaker Organ and Light Show: A Philadelphia Holiday Tradition

 Known as the largest operational pipe organ in the world with over 28,000 pipes, the organ was built by for the 1904 Louisiana Purchase Exposition (also known as the St. Louis World's Fair.)

 After the completion of the fair the organ was to have a permanent home in the Kansas City Convention Hall but those plans fell through, and the organ was placed in storage.
-Wanamaker purchased the organ in 1909, with the two-year installation capped off with a visit of then-President Taft to the store.
+Wanamaker purchased the organ in 1909, and the two-year installation was capped off with a visit of then-President Taft to the store.

 Though the business within the four walls of this historic building ceased to be Wanamaker’s in 1995, a complete renovation of the organ began in 1997.
 Macy’s has continued investing in the legacy of this important international musical icon since they took over in 2006.

 Peter Richard Conte, the Grand Court Organist of the Wanamaker Organ, attests to the support this national retailer has given to this local tradition: “Macy’s gets it.
-When they first took over the organ was 15% playable, but with their commitment to this Philadelphia institution it is now 100% playable.”
+When they first took over the organ was 15% playable, but with their commitment to this Philadelphia institution, it is now 100% playable.”